jarrodmillman/networkx/doc/developer/values.rst

   preferably with examples, as well as gallery examples that showcase how that function is used in a scientific application.
   Core developers take an active role in finishing documentation examples.
-- We don't do magic.
-We prefer to educate users rather than make decisions on their behalf.
-This does not preclude sensible defaults.

 Copyright
 ---------